dd288/dd288/README.md

 ## Hi there 👋
+I'm a pationate data engineer with a keen interest in automation.
+I find joy creating data pipelines to solve real-world problems.

+## :hammer: My Toolbox

 <!--
 **dd288/dd288** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.